TERITORI/gnodaos/README.md

 Use `gnodev test r/gnodao --verbose --root-dir ../gno` to run the tests.

-## Implementation direction

-We will follow the implementation of cw3 on cosmwasm.

 ## User flow

 1- you can deploy a contract